Code-Institute-Submissions/overlay-test/README.md

 The calculator works out whether there has been a change to the reading speed from a baseline score.
 The user can use this calculator as many times as they would like.
 Below the calculator is some advise about what there % could mean and how they can get additional help and resources.

+If the user doesn't enter anything into the input fields they will get a message saying to put numbers into both boxes.

 ### Future Features

 * Calculator result are also sent.
 This could work by the user entering a baseline test and then the results table working out the reading % for each of the results.